 I was the first person hired in Arlington County, and I was told that I was in charge of hiring additional counselors.
 The only thing I knew to do, of course, was to hire recovering people.
 That was my bias because in my own efforts to recover as a full Colonel in the Air Force, traditional professionals had offered me very little help that was useful.
 In fact, the best psychiatric advice I ever got was from the director of an army psychiatric hospital, who told me in the privacy of his office, "We haven't had much luck with dealing with alcoholism.
 I think the best place for you to go is to AA."
-I didn't look for other counselor employees from the ranks of psychiatry, psychology or social work because my own experience and that of others that I'd known in my then 8 years of sobriety convinced me that the only people who really understood alcoholism were those in recovery from it.
-But at a national level, the new alcoholism workforce varied through a mix of recovering alcoholics and psychologists, social workers and nurses hired as counselors.
-It was guite a smorgasbord of backgrounds.
+I didn't look for other counselor employees from the ranks of psychiatry, psychology or social work because my own experience and that of others that I'd known in my then 8 years of sobriety convinced me that the only people who really understood alcoholism workforce varied through a mix of recovering alcoholics and psychologists, social workers and nurses hired as counselors.
+It was quite a smorgasbord of backgrounds.

 By 1973 and 1974, a body of people calling themselves alcoholism or drug counselors existed throughout the United States.
 Most organizations didn't know what to do with us or how to treat us.